MicrosoftDocs/power-automate-docs/articles/minit/other-operations.md

 **Example**: `MOVEIF(3, userName == "Laura", eventCost, 0)`

 Metric applicable on metrics filter.
-Returns event cost for the 3rd next event which was done by the user "Laura" in the current case.
+Returns event cost for the third next event which was done by the user "Laura" in the current case.